-On November 15, 2018, we closed on a \$750 million committed loan facility ("Series N") from the Federal Financing Bank under the Guaranteed Underwriter Program.
-Pursuant to this facility, we may borrow any time before July 15, 2023.
-Each advance is subject to quarterly amortization and a final maturity not longer than 20 years from the advance date.
+On February 13, 2020, we closed on a \$500 million committed loan facility ("Series P") from the Federal Financing Bank under the Guaranteed Underwriter Program.
+Pursuant to this facility, we may borrow any time before July 15, 2024.
+Each advance is subject to quarterly amortization and a final maturity not longer than 30 years from the date of the advance.
+During fiscal year 2020, we borrowed \$950 million under our committed loan facilities with the Federal Financing Bank.

-During fiscal year 2019, we borrowed \$625 million under our committed loan facilities with the Federal Financing Bank.
-We had up to \$1,350 million available for access under the Guaranteed Underwriter Program as of May 31, 2019.
-Of this amount, \$600 million is available for advance through July 15, 2022 and \$750 million is available for advance through July 15, 2023.
+We had up to \$900 million available for access under the Guaranteed Underwriter Program as of May 31, 2020.
+Of this amount, \$400 million is available for advance through July 15, 2023 and \$500 million is available for advance through July 15, 2024.